 If you haven’t already, you will want to set your website up on Google Webmaster Tools.
 Using the Google account you already have for your main Google+ profile and Google Analytics, sign in to Google Webmaster Tools.
 Then click the red Add a Site button to enter your website’s URL.

 Next, you will need to verify ownership.
-You can do this the old fashioned way by adding a HTML verification file to your web server, or you can try one of the alternative methods which include adding an HTML tag to your homepage, signing in with your domain name provider, using your Google Analytics account, or using your Google Tag Manager account.
+You can do this the old-fashioned way by adding an HTML verification file to your web server, or you can try one of the alternative methods, which include adding an HTML tag to your homepage, signing in with your domain name provider, using your Google Analytics account, or using your Google Tag Manager account.

 Once you’ve verified your site ownership, you’re all set to start exploring the rest of Google Webmaster Tools.
 Note that most areas will not have data available for at least a couple of days after you add a new website.

 When you click on your website in Google Webmaster Tools, you’ll start at the Site Dashboard.